merenlab/merenlab.org/tutorials/infant-gut/index.md

 {:.notice}
 **If you haven't followed the previous sections of the tutorial**, you will need the anvi'o merged profile database and the anvi'o {% include ARTIFACT name="contigs-db" text="contigs database" %} for the IGD available to you.
 Before you continue, please [click here](#downloading-the-pre-packaged-infant-gut-dataset), do everything mentioned there and come back right here to continue following the tutorial from the next line when you read the directive **go back**.

-First of all, if you haven't already, run this command to load the {% include ARTIFACT name="collection" %} containing the *E. faecalis* {% include ARTIFACT name="bin" %} (no harm done running it twice):
+First of all, if you haven't already, run this command to load the collection containing the *E. faecalis* bin (no harm done running it twice):

 ``` bash
 anvi-import-collection additional-files/collections/merens.txt \